digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 #### Into-cps cloud app (HDM)
-* Found some bugs on the COE assignment algorithm.
+* Found some bugs in the COE assignment algorithm.
 * Improving backend testing.
 * 50 user version in progress.